CrypToolProject/CrypTool-2/CrypConsole/readme.md

 The discover option allows to analyze a cwm file in the console.
 It shows the components and their input connectors, output connectors, and settings.

-### Execute a cwm-File
+### Execute a cwm file

 When you don't discover a file, it is automatically executed by CrypConsole.
-CrypConsole terminates when the workspace reaches 100%, so cwm-files that do not reach 100% will cause CrypConsole to stay in an infinite execution loop.
+CrypConsole terminates when the workspace reaches 100%, so cwm files that do not reach 100% will cause CrypConsole to stay in an infinite execution loop.
 To avoid that you can (and should) always specify a timeout (defined in seconds):

 ```
 CrypConsole -cwm=caesar.cwm -timeout=1